muffinista/spacejam/README.md

     x.online?
     => true

-Instead of just passing a URL, you can pass a URL and an expected response code:
+Instead of just passing a URL, you can pass a hash with the URL and an expected response code:

     x = Spacejam::HTTPCheck.new(url:'http://muffinlabs.com/missing_file.html', response_code:200)